Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane: Asymptotic behavior of the exact density from the Dyson orbital expansion

-Katriel and Davidson (KD) \cite{KatrielDavidson1980} pointed out that, due to the coupling integrals $ X_{ik}(\bx)\equiv\brakket{\Psi_i^{N-1}}{\sum_{j > 1} |\br_j-\br|^{-1} }{\Psi_k^{N-1}}_{2..N}$, the exponential decay of the coupled Dyson orbitals will be the same.
+the exponential decay of the coupled Dyson orbitals will be the same.
 This was demonstrated by Handy {\it et al.}~\cite{HandyMarronSilverstone1969} for the analogous case of coupling of the Hartree-Fock orbitals by the exchange term.
-The first Dyson orbital $d_0$ will have exponential decay $\sim e^{-\sqrt{2I_0}\,r}$ multiplied by a factor $r^{\beta}$ with $\beta=Z-N+1$, due to the $-Z/r$ decay of $v_{\rm ext}$ and the $(N-1)/r$ decay of the coupling term.
+The first Dyson orbital $d_0$ will have exponential decay $\sim e^{-\sqrt{2I_0}\,r}$ multiplied by a factor $r^{\beta}$ with $\beta=(Z-N+1)/\sqrt{2I_0}-1$, due to the $-Z/r$ decay of $v_{\rm ext}$ and the $(N-1)/r$ decay of the coupling term.
 KD find that higher Dyson orbitals which have nonzero $X_{i0}$ with the first Dyson orbital will have decay $r^{\beta-L^*}e^{-\sqrt{2I_0}\,r}$ with $L^* \ge 2$.
 Dyson orbitals that are not connected to $d_0$ will have different exponential decay, governed by the eigenvalue of the first orbital in such a connected set (which is disjunct from other sets).
-Considering the expansion of the density in Dyson orbitals in Eq.~\eqref{eq:Dysonorb}, KD have noted that, if the density decays for $|\br| \to \infty$ as the most slowly decaying term $|d_0(\bx)|^2$, its exponential decay would be $\sim e^{-2\sqrt{2I_0}\,r}$.
-Levy, Perdew and Sahni~\cite{LevyPerdewSahni1984} proved this exponential decay in a different way, thereby proving that the leading term and not the infinite summation of Eq.~\eqref{eq:Dysonorb} determines the density decay.
-The result $n(|\br|\to\infty) \sim |d_0(\br)|^2 \sim e^{-2\sqrt{2I_0}\,r}$ is considered well established.
+Considering the expansion of the density in Dyson orbitals in Eq.~\eqref{eq:Dysonorb}, KD have concluded that, if the density decays for $|\br| \to \infty$ as the most slowly decaying term $|d_0(\bx)|^2$, its exponential decay would be $\sim e^{-2\sqrt{2I_0}\,r}$.
+Levy, Perdew and Sahni (LPS) \cite{LevyPerdewSahni1984} proved this exponential decay in a different way, thereby proving that the leading term is not overruled by the infinite sum of the faster decaying terms in Eq.~\eqref{eq:Dysonorb}.
+The result